Wall Street wipeout: Stocks slammed on interest rate fears

 Losses on all three indexes were accelerating.

 Bond yields resumed their upward march.
-The yield on the 10-year Treasury rose sharply, to 3.10%, from 2.92% a day earlier.
+The yield on the 10-year Treasury rose sharply, to 3.10 per cent, from 2.92 per cent a day earlier.

 A rare bright spot was Twitter, whose shares were up 2.05 per cent to US$50.06 on a Wall Street Journal report he had assembled a group of investors including a Saudi prince, Larry Ellison, a Chinese property developer and a bitcoin exchange (Binance) to pony up more than $7 billion to help him buy the social network.
 The deal will halve the amount Musk will have to borrow against his Tesla shares to US$20 billion.